Bobby McMann: Playing career

 The following season, McMann continued his strong play.
 After recording six points in three games to be named the AHL's Player of the Week for January 8, 2023 (for a collective season total of 15 points in 17 games played), McMann was recalled by the Maple Leafs on January 10, after placing defenceman T.J.
 Brodie on injury reserve.
 The following day, after Maple Leafs star centre Auston Matthews was held from the lineup from injury, McMann made his NHL debut in a contest against the Nashville Predators; in the process, he became the first Maple Leafs player to wear number 74.
 After eight games with the Maple Leafs, McMann was returned to the Marlies; he recorded one disallowed goal in his NHL stint in a depth role with the team's fourth line.

 McMann missed part of the Maple Leafs' 2023–24 training camp due to a lingering lower-body injury he sustained the previous season.
 On October 10, 2023, he was placed on waivers, and was assigned to the Marlies after clearing.
 On November 11, he was recalled by the Maple Leafs, and recorded two assists in a 5–2 win over the Vancouver Canucks that same day.
 On December 16, McMann scored his first career NHL goal in a 7–0 win against the Pittsburgh Penguins.
 On February 13, 2024, McMann recorded his first career NHL hat-trick in a 4–1 win over the St. Louis Blues.
 On March 13, McMann was signed to a two-year contract extension by the Maple Leafs.

+The Maple Leafs saw a setback during the 2025–26 season, remaining out of the post-season for most of the campaign.
+As the team sat largely out of playoff contention approaching the March 6, 2026 trade deadline, McMann's name was cited in several trade rumours given his admirable play and expiring contract.
+On the day of the deadline, McMann was traded to the Seattle Kraken in exchange for a second-round pick in the 2026 NHL Draft and a fourth-round pick in the 2027 NHL Draft.
+The Kraken, who were in the final playoff spot in the western conference at the time of the trade, collapsed in their final few months of the season, winning 7 of their final 23 games to miss the playoffs and finish sixth-last in the NHL.
+Despite this, McMann's play was complimented by media and fans with McMann scoring 10 goals and 14 points in his tenure with the Kraken.